 Newhaven Today

-If you would like a copy of a tourist leaflet and map called “Newhaven Coast & Country Guide”, please contact the Town Council.
+For a tourist leaflet and map, the “Newhaven Coast & Country Guide”, please contact Newhaven Town Council.